ntnco/movies/README.md

 # Installing

 ## As a local script
-Just download this script, call it within its folder:
+Just download this script, then call it within parent folder:

 ``$ bash film``

 ## As a command
+After download, move to the folder movies, then copy film to /usr/local/bin

+``$ sudo cp film /usr/local/bin``

+then go there

+``cd !$``

-After download, you can use the following commands to put it in /usr/local/bin and go there, then give permission to be run as a command.
+then give film permission to be run as a command

-``$ sudo cp film /usr/local/bin; cd !$``

 ``$ sudo chmod 755 film``